 Enhanced Silver Plans

-Covered California also offers Enhanced Silver Plans for individuals with limited income who qualify for smaller/lower out-of-pocket costs.
-With Enhance Silver Plans, eligible individuals who enroll in the Silver plan get the benefits of Gold and Platinum plans but at the cost of a silver plan.
+Covered California also offers Enhanced Silver Plans for individuals with limited income who qualify for lower out-of-pocket costs.
+With Enhance Silver Plans, eligible individuals who enroll in the Silver plan get the benefits of Gold and Platinum plans but at the price of a silver plan.

 Enhanced Silver Plans are divided into three categories: